-A psychotic episode can make you want to harm yourself or someone else.
-If you or someone else is at immediate risk of doing that, call 111.
-Otherwise, contact your family doctor.
+If you are worried that you or someone else is at immediate risk of self-harm, call 111.
+If there is no immediate risk, contact your family doctor.

 What causes psychosis?

-- a traumatic or stressful event, such as abuse, being bullied or a big life change.
+- stressful life events such as abuse, being bullied or a big life change.

 What are the symptoms of psychosis?

-- Delusions – bizarre beliefs that people from your background don’t usually believe.
+- delusions and confused thinking – beliefs that people from your background don’t usually believe.

 How is psychosis diagnosed?